ErykMroczek/mofmt/README.md

 language.
 It aims to enhance readability and provide style constistency across different Modelica projects.

-*mofmt* doesn't modify files if it meets syntax errors.

 Code style applied by the *mofmt* is described in `code-style.md`.

 ## Installation and usage